CLUSTER

 NAME:

-ais show cluster stats - (alias for "ais show performance") show performance counters, throughput, latency, and more (press <TAB-TAB> to select specific view)
+ais show cluster stats - (alias for "ais show performance") Show performance counters, throughput, latency, disks, used/available capacities (press <TAB-TAB> to select specific view)

 USAGE: